YisusCL22/CRUD_Hexagonal/README.md

 ---

+## 📜 License

+This project is open-source and free to use.
+Contributions are welcome!

+---

-## Conclusion
+## 📌 Conclusion

-This modular CRUD template, built with Hexagonal Architecture and TDD in Python, provides a robust and reusable foundation for developing web applications.
-It decouples the core business logic from infrastructure details, allowing you to easily integrate it into various projects with different technologies and frameworks.
+This CRUD module provides a **robust, reusable, and decoupled** foundation for web applications, leveraging **Hexagonal Architecture** and **TDD**.
+Feel free to extend it with additional entities, adapters, and tests!

-Feel free to extend this template by adding more entities, adapters, and tests as needed.

-Happy coding!
+**Happy coding!** 🚀